 Submit one of the following.
-The entry is to be typewritten on 8 1⁄2 x 11 paper and include exhibitor's name.
+The entry is to be typewritten on 8 $\frac{1}{2}$ x 11 paper and include exhibitor's name.
 Entries must be original and written for the 4-H project.
 Stories should be double-spaced.
-If you want to be judged on the artistic aspects of your graphic novel, this project should be entered in Visual Arts: Chalk, Carbon, Pigment.

-- Short Story A fiction piece comprised of three basic elements: a theme, a plot, and characters.
+- Short Story A fiction piece comprised of three basic elements: a theme, a plot and characters.
 Submit one story, maximum length 2,000 words. - Essay A short nonfiction composition in which a theme is developed, or an idea is expressed.
 Submit one essay, maximum length 500 words. - Feature Story Nonfiction human-interest story judged on interest to readers, writing style, readability, and thoroughness of coverage.
 Submit one story, maximum length 1,000 words.

-State Level Creative Writing: If promoted to state, follow the instructions below to submit your entry by August 1 to the State 4-H Office.
+State Level Creative Writing: If promoted to state, follow the instructions below to submit your entry by August 1 to the state 4-H office.

 - 1. Members are strongly encouraged to upload their submission to the State Communications Box folder by August 1, prior to the beginning of State Fair.
 Members need to include their name and county in the title of the file.
-Upload files to: go.illinois.edu/StateFairSubmissions - 2.
+Upload files to: https://go.illinois.edu/StateFairSubmissions - 2.
 Members are also required to bring a hard copy of their project to drop off the morning that their county is exhibiting at the state fair.